samuelhward/samuelhward.github.io/_posts/2023-04-25-how_to_make_this_blog.md

 ---
 layout: post
-title: "How to github pages"
+title: "How to make this blog"
 author: "Samuel Ward"
 categories: thoughts
 tags: [draft]
 image: shutters.jpg
 ---

-# How to make this blog
+# How to github pages

 ## Introduction